usc-isi-i2/kgtk/docs/transform/implode.md

  * language qualified strings
  * symbols

+!!! note
-Note: in C/C++, "\|" in a string literal is equivalent to "|".
+   In C/C++, "\|" in a string literal is equivalent to "|".
 In Python, it is processed unchanged ("\|").

+!!! note
     `kgtk implode` is intended to assist with importing data to KGTK format.
 It does not import list values from exploded columns.
-If you specify `--escape-pipes` (`--escape-pipes True, not the default value), then it `kgtk implode` will escape any vertical bar (pipe) characters it finds inside strings, language qualified strings, or symbols.
+If you specify `--escape-pipes` (`--escape-pipes True, not the default value), then `kgtk implode` will escape any vertical bar (pipe) characters it finds inside strings, language qualified strings, or symbols.

 ### `--ignore-unselected-types` and `--retain-unselected-types`